 - BGP is an exterior gateway protocol that allows IP routers to exchange network reachability information. - BGP became an internet standard in 1989 (RFC 1105) and the current version, BGP-4 was published in 1994 (RFC 1771). - BGP is continuing to evolve through the Internet standards process.

 IGP vs. EGP

 Interior Gateway Protocol

 - RIP, OSPF, IS-IS

 - Dynamic, some more than others

-- ✓ Constantly sending update messages
+- ✓ Constantly sending update messages.

+- ✓ VPNs do not change often

 - Define the routing needed to pass data within a network

 Exterior Gateway Protocol